aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 * Don'f forget to change s3_migration_cluster_config.ini to JobType = GET

 ## Limitation and notice
+* Required memory = concurrency * ChunckSize.
+For the file < 50GB, ChunckSize is 5MB.
+For the file >50GB, ChunkSize will be auto change to Size/10000
+So for example is file average Size is 500GB , ChunckSize will be auto change to 50MB, and the default concurrency setting 5 File x 10 Concurrency/File = 50.
+So required 50 x 50MB = 2.5GB memory to run in EC2 or Lambda.
+If you need to increase the concurrency, can change it in config, but remember provision related memory for EC2 or Lambda.

 * It doesn't support S3 version control, but only get the lastest version of object from S3.
 Don't change the original file while copying.

 * Don't change the chunksize after start data copying.